Information for grant-funded researchers

 Writing a good research plan is extremely important especially in the beginning of doctoral studies.
 With a research plan one applies for the right to doctoral studies, doctoral researchers salary-paying positions, as well as research grants.
 Research plan should be updated every now and then as the research work proceeds.
 The first research plan is usually written with the help of one´s supervisor.

 Philosophical Faculty and the Faculty of Social Sciences and Business Studies organize a course “How to write a successful research plan” twice a year.
-The course is very popular and the success rates of participants have increased.
 Also the Faculty of Science and Forestry and the Faculty of Health Sciences organize “Writing a grant application” -course annually.
-Learn more about the course of the Faculty of Science and Forestry and the course of the Faculty of Health Sciences.
+Learn more about the courses on Other courses and training- page.

 - Read the call for applications and instructions carefully.
 Don´t apply funding from all the foundations, but instead concentrate on the ones usually funding your field of research and from calls that best fit your research interests.
 Prepare the application carefully in order to fit the call as well as possible and if needed, adjust the research plan to meet the criteria and goals of the foundation.